didacticventures/prismic-custom-types/README.md

 `npm install -g prismic-cli`

+Log out of prismic (otherwise the new repository will be created in the account you're logged in with):
+`prismic logout`

 From some folder (where you don't mind new folders being created), run:
 `prismic theme --theme-url https://github.com/didacticventures/prismic-custom-types --conf config.js`